LeClubSandwichStudio/LaCOOLBoard/README.md

     * Search for ‘PlatformIO IDE’
     * Install

-2. Install on your computer ‘git’.
-    1. First Method : Ubuntu
-        * Open a terminal
-        * Write ‘apt-get install git’
-    2. Second Method : MAC
-        * Open a terminal
-        * Write ‘brew install git’

-3. Connect the CoolBoard to your computer and assure you that your switch is on the LOAD position and not the RUN’s one
+2. Connect the CoolBoard to your computer and assure you that your switch is in the "LOAD" position

-4. On a terminal, write ‘git clone https://github.com/LaCoolCo/LaCOOLBoard.git’
+3. On a terminal, enter `git clone https://github.com/LaCoolCo/LaCOOLBoard.git`

-5. Then, you have to go to LaCOOLBoard’s menu thanks to ‘cd LaCOOLBoard/’

-6. Write ‘pio run -e prod -t upload’

-7. Reboot your LaCOOLBoard thanks to the reset button

-8. Write ‘pio run -e prod -t uploadfs’
+4. Go to [www.lecool.menu], create an account and choose

-9. Contact LaCoolCo via mail (team@lacool.co) to ask for your certificate and private keys
+5. Contact LaCoolCo via mail (team@lacool.co) to ask for your certificate and private keys.
+We'll provide you with two files : privateKey.bin and certificate.bin

-10.When you have it, write ‘vim examples/WeatherStation/data/privateKey.bin’

-11. In the new window which is opened thanks to the last command, you tap on the letter ‘i’, then you paste the private key that LaCoolCo sent to you, you click on echap on you keyboard and finally you write ‘:wq’

-12.Write ‘vim examples/weatherStation/data/certificate.bin’, and do as in step 11. but with your certificate key
+    * Save privateKey.bin in examples/WeatherStation/data/privateKey.bin
+    * Save cerificate.bin in examples/weatherStation/data/certificate.bin

+6. Open a terminal and type: `git clone https://github.com/LaCoolCo/LaCOOLBoard.git’cd LaCoolBoardpio run -e prod -t uploadfs`

+7. Hit the RESET switch, then type `pio run -e prod -t upload`

-13. Put the switch of your LaCOOLBoard on the RUN position & press the reset button
+8. Put the side switch back in RUN position & press the "RESET" button

-14. When LaCoolBoard’ s led is pink , you need to access to the wifi named ‘CoolBoard ...’ and search the IP address 192.168.4.1 on internet.
-Then, select your own wifi and go to the https://demo.lecool.menu’ to see your data
+9. When you board LED flashes pink, you need to access to the wifi named ‘CoolBoard-` and then go to http://192.168.4.1 in your browser.
+Then, select the Wifi network you want the board to connect to

 ### Dependencies